|

 Elizabethtown, NJ.
 In 1773, he went to

-College in New York (King's College.)
+College in New York (

 Boston Tea Party

-and was busy writing anonymous pamphlets
+and wrote anonymous pamphlets

 Revolutionary Army.
-George
+It was

 secretary.

-Alex later was ready for fame and glory
+Later, Alexander Hamilton was ready for fame and glory

-with a commanding post he so desired.
+holding the commanding post he so desired.

 ALEXANDER HAMILTON